msjimc/GeneMatrix/Program/scripts/README.md

-# Installing the aligners on Linux with out admin rights
+# Installing the aligners on Linux without admin rights

 ## Assumptions

-For this guide it is assumed that you ar working on a centrally administered Linux server and so don't have admin rights and only files in your home folder are safe from an automated file deletion policy.
-However, the home folder is to small for lots of data so you work in a folder called /nobackup/workFolder.
+For this guide it is assumed that you are working on a centrally administered Linux server and so don't have admin rights and only files in your home folder are safe from an automated file deletion policy.
+However, the home folder is too small for lots of data, so you work in a folder called /nobackup/workFolder.

-Consequently, open a terminal and make and enter the programs files
+Consequently, open a terminal and make and enter the __programs__ folder.

 > mkdir -p ~programs;
 >cd ~/programs;

-Each of the scripts on [GitHub](../scripts/) are then downloaded to this folder.
+Each of the scripts on [GitHub](../scripts/) is then downloaded to this folder.

 ***Note:***
-I started the commands that run the scripts start with ***bash***, however, if you make the scripts executable you can omit the ***bash*** command.
+I started the commands that run the scripts with ***bash***, however, if you make the scripts executable, you can omit the ***bash*** command.

 ***Note:***
 Since your web browser may wrap a single command of text across multiple lines, I've terminated each command with a ';' character.
-These can be omitted, but will not affect the execution of the commands is retained.
+These can be omitted but will not affect the execution of the commands if retained.

 ## Installing ClustalW2 and using the bash_clustalw.sh script
 ### Installing ClustalW2